 Contact Speed Dial in Notification Center

 The “Whadget” app allows you to place widgetized shortcuts (or a speed dial, so to speak) to your favorite contacts in the Notification Center of your iPhone.
 You can then message them directly via WhatsApp, call, text or video call them via FaceTime.
-This free app is particularly useful to extend the functionality of iOS 9, as it only allows quick access to Apple’s own services, but not to the very popular WhatsApp messaging service, which is available cross-platform.
-The app works with iOS 8 and above, by the way.
+This free app is particularly useful to extend the functionality of iOS, as it only allows quick access to Apple’s own services, but not to the very popular WhatsApp messaging service, which is available cross-platform.

 How to get “Whadget” on your iPhone